Paracel Islands: Electricity

-Islands, in Chinese maritime border sovereignty claimed by Beijing (refer to "Battle of the Paracel Islands").
-Trung Nam Group also announced in early April 2021, a wind power 900 ha complex US$174 million with capacity of 423 GW/h/year, directly connected to the country's grid through Tháp Chàm 220 kV transformer station.

 Communication

 The Chinese postal zip code of the island is 572000, and the telephone area code is +86 (898).
 There is cellphone reception on the island.

 Transport

 There is an airport on Woody Island with a 2400 m long runway, which can handle take-offs and landings of Boeing-737s or planes of similar size.
 Flight services operate on the Haikou – Xisha route.
 There are three main roads on Woody Island as well as an 800 m long cement causeway that connects Woody Island and Rocky Island.
 Extensive port facilities have been constructed on Duncan Island.